On this dayAug 06, 1942

 In 1942, Elmer W. Henderson, a Black attorney, civil rights leader, member of President Franklin D. Roosevelt’s Fair Employment Practices Commission, and one of the first Black graduates of Georgetown University Law Center, boarded a Southern Railway train, traveling first-class from Washington, D.C., to Atlanta, Georgia.
 The train’s dining car remained occupied with white passengers for the duration of his journey, and railroad employees denied Mr. Henderson a dining table based on his race.
 At 9 pm, the train reached Greensboro, North Carolina, and the dining car ceased serving passengers.
 Neither Mr. Henderson nor any other Black passengers ever had a chance to eat dinner.

 Mr. Henderson subsequently filed a complaint with the federal Interstate Commerce Commission, alleging that the railroad’s policy violated the Interstate Commerce Act and the Equal Protection Clause of the U.S. Constitution.
 The ICC denied relief, finding that Mr. Henderson “had sustained no compensable damage as a result of the disadvantage caused him” by Southern Railway.
-It would take six years for the Supreme Court to reexamine Mr. Henderson’s case.
+It would take five years for the Supreme Court to reexamine Mr. Henderson’s case.
 While ruling in Henderson v.
 United States that Southern Railway’s policies violated the Interstate Commerce Act, the Court avoided declaring racial segregation unconstitutional, paving the way for that practice to continue for years.

 To learn more about America’s long and enduring history of racial segregation, as well as its ongoing legacy, read EJI’s report, Segregation in America.